Xerox Network Systems: Courier RPC

 In the original Xerox concept, application protocols such as remote printing, filing, and mailing, etc., employed a remote procedure call protocol named Courier.
 Courier contained primitives to implement most of the features of Xerox's Mesa programming language function calls.
-Applications had to manually serialize and de-serialize function calls in Courier; there was no automatic facility translate a function activation frame into an RPC (i.e. no "RPC compiler" was available).
+Applications had to manually serialize and de-serialize function calls in Courier; there was no automatic facility to translate a function activation frame into an RPC (i.e. no "RPC compiler" was available).
 Because Courier was used by all applications, the XNS application protocol documents specified only courier function-call interfaces, and module+function binding tuples.
 There was a special facility in Courier to allow a function call to send or receive bulk data.

 Initially, XNS service location was performed via broadcasting remote procedure-calls using a series of expanding ring broadcasts (in consultation with the local router, to get networks at increasing distances.)
 Later, the Clearinghouse Protocol 3-level directory service was created to perform service location, and the expanding-ring broadcasts were used only to locate an initial Clearinghouse.

 Due to its tight integration with Mesa as an underlying technology, many of the traditional higher-level protocols were not part of the XNS system itself.
 This meant that vendors using the XNS protocols all created their own solutions for file sharing and printer support.
 While many of these 3rd party products theoretically could talk to each other at a packet level, there was little or no capability to call each other's application services.
 This led to complete fragmentation of the XNS market, and has been cited as one of the reasons that IP easily displaced it.